 115.67 (c and d).
-IMPP 10-103D: Coordinated Response to Sexual Abuse and Harassment (p.8) requires the facility for at least 90 days following a report of sexual abuse, the facility to monitor the conduct and treatment of offenders or staff who reported the sexual abuse and of offenders who were reported to have suffered sexual abuse to see if there are changes that may suggest possible retaliation by offenders or staff, and shall act promptly to remedy any such retaliation.
+Internal Management Policy and Procedure 10-103D: Coordinated Response to Sexual Abuse and Harassment (p.8) requires the facility for at least 90 days following a report of sexual abuse, the facility to monitor the conduct and treatment of offenders or staff who reported the sexual abuse and of offenders who were reported to have suffered sexual abuse to see if there are changes that may suggest possible retaliation by offenders or staff, and shall act promptly to remedy any such retaliation.
 Items to monitor include any offenders' disciplinary reports, housing, or program changes, or negative performance reviews or reassignments of staff.
 This shall also include periodic status checks, for offenders.
 Monitoring shall continue beyond 90 days if the initial monitoring indicates a continuing need.
 The facility shall designate who is charged with this monitoring.

 In the Warden's interview he was asked what measures are taken when there is a suspicion of retaliation.
 He replied an investigation would be started; the person being retaliated against would be separated from the abuser.
 In the case of a staff member or contract doing the retaliation, a temporary gate closure would be done until the conclusion of the investigation.
 Additionally, if it was a contract employee doing the retaliation the agency contract director would be notified.
-The monitor stated in his her interview that she would monitor for 30, 60, 90 days any signs of retaliation by looking at disciplinary reports, work assignment changes, or unnecessary housing and/or programming movements.
+The PCM stated in his interview that he monitors for 30, 60, 90 days any signs of retaliation by looking at disciplinary reports, work assignment changes, or unnecessary housing and/or programming movements.
 If needed the monitoring could be extended past 90 days.
-The staff actually assigned the monitoring task did not know that all substantiated and unsubstantiated cases needed monitoring.
-The documentation was incomplete.